 Non-Church of England register list (pdf 46kb opens in new window)

-Most of the parish registers we hold can be seen on microfiche in our research room.
+Most of the parish registers we hold can also be seen on microfiche in our research room.
 This saves the original registers from damage.

 We do not hold all the parish registers for the East Riding.
 When a parish is in another archdeaconry it's records are held at another archive office.
 These are:

 Birth, marriage, and death certificates were introduced in 1837.
 Before then, records were kept by churches of baptism, marriages, and burials.

 Births and deaths are recorded by Register Offices.

 To find out how to get copies of birth, marriage and death certificates, visit the copies of registration certificates page.